When aCustomer Presents an ID Whose Physical Description Does Not Match the Holder

 - Use Visual Aids – Compare the photo on the ID with the customer’s current appearance side‑by‑side; note differences in hairline, facial hair, or tattoos.

-- use Technology – Many organizations employ optical character recognition (OCR) and facial recognition software to flag mismatches automatically.
+- make use of Technology – Many organizations employ optical character recognition (OCR) and facial recognition software to flag mismatches automatically.

 - Stay Updated on Policy Changes – Regulatory updates may alter the required documentation or procedural steps.